naztronaut/e28/p3/README.md

 ## Outside resources
-- The 30 Vue Packages that I used for my mock data are all taken from Npmjs.org.
+- The 30 Vue Packages that I used for my mock data are all taken from Npmjs.com.
 I browsed through and picked 30 random ones within certain categories.
 - Used bootstrap for styling (https://www.npmjs.com/package/bootstrap)
-- Kept the default favicon because it's perfect for this project
+- Kept the default Vue CLI favicon because it's perfect for this project
 - Refresher on JavaScript filter method: https://www.easyprogramming.net/javascript/array_filter_method.php (disclaimer - this is my content but I often refer to my own work to refresh my memory)
 - Multiple functions from one event handler: https://stackoverflow.com/a/49210431/9948721 - needed a refresher so that I can trigger an event in current component as well as emit an event to the parent.
 - Turn off console errors: https://github.com/vuejs/vue-cli/issues/2266#issuecomment-471737050 (I later realized I already saw this in the class notes)
 - Turn off responsive nav for bootstrap: https://stackoverflow.com/a/21751422/9948721
+- Vanilla Toasts - used for notification when adding and removing packages - https://www.npmjs.com/package/vanillatoasts - in a normal app, these will trigger when AJAX POST/DELETE requests return successfully

 ## Notes for instructor
 - The "packages" are all from Npmjs.org.
 - The "license" and "weekly" downloads stats were randomly set.
-The name, install code, and description will match NPM though.
+The name, install code, link to npm, and description will match NPM though.
 - 3 Random Packages are shown on the home page - I didn't do any validation for duplicates but they've been very rare
 - The cards on the home component don't auto-adjust to match height.
 I had trouble getting them to align properly because the descriptions for some are way longer than others.
 - Navigation acts weird on screen sizes smaller than 576px in width.
 The site is not optimized for mobile.